US college enrollment another victim of COVID? | DW | 18.02.2022

 In Michigan, student enrollment for two- and four-year programs was down in nearly every corner of the state compared with 2019.
 In the past two years, the state sent 17,500 fewer high school graduates to college than would have been expected, according to research just released by Bridge Michigan, a nonprofit news organization.

-Oakland University, an hour north of Detroit, had been faring well prior to the pandemic.
+Oakland University, an hour north of Detroit, had been faring well before the pandemic.
 It hit an enrollment high in 2016 and welcomed its second-largest freshman classes in history in the fall of 2018 and 2019, according to Dawn Aubry, vice president for enrollment management.

-After 2019 enrollment fell by 2,100 students and today the school has just over 12,500 undergraduates.
+After 2019, enrollment fell by 2,100 students: today the school has just over 12,500 undergraduates.
 A slight decrease in retention rates added to the problem as students dropped out.
 This hit nearly every demographic group.
 "However, some groups were impacted even more than others.
 Underrepresented minority students, in particular, had far lower retention rates than in past years," Aubry told DW.

 Another problem was an increase in the number of students who were accepted to attend in fall 2021 but chose not the attend college at all.
 This jumped 48% compared with the previous year.
 "Though some of these students may choose to join us in a later semester, our challenge is now reconnecting with this population of students to help explain the value of higher education and the benefit of earning a bachelor's degree," said Aubry.